One popular belief is that England’s victory against the Spanish Armada was won against all the odds. Do you agree with that view?

 Let’s get one thing straight.
 The Spanish Armada was catastrophically defeated at the battle of Gravelines.
 After the battle, the damaged Spanish fleet was driven towards the shallows off the coast of the Netherlands, but a change in wind direction actually enabled it to limp off into the North Sea, away from the English navy.
 It was only as the remains of the armada sailed around northern Scotland and past the east coast of Ireland that it was battered by the elements.
 Any strategic threat the Spanish fleet had posed to the English throne had already been destroyed at Gravelines.

-Armada: 12 Days to Save England, presented by Dan Snow, airs on BBC Two this spring.
+Dan Snow presented Armada: 12 Days to Save England on BBC Two in 2015.

 This article was first published in the April 2015 issue of BBC History Magazine